 People drink alcohol for many reasons.
 You may drink because you think it is fun, as an escape from stress or even to relieve other physical symptoms such as chronic pain.
 However, drinking excessively or too often can have consequences, including damaged relationships.

 No one wants to lose the love and trust of someone they care about over something preventable.
 An alcohol use disorder, however, could quickly ruin your relationship.
 This might be difficult to see if you are the one with an alcohol addiction.
 If you are unsure, here are a few signs that might be cause for concern.

 Alcohol Is More Important Than Your Relationship

 You probably believe that your significant other is more important than any substance, but you might have an alcohol use disorder if your actions prove otherwise.
-Substance use affects the body and the mind, and the person suffering is often the last to realize the extent of the damage being done.
+Alcohol abuse affects the body and the mind, and the person suffering is often the last to realize the extent of the damage being done.

 Even if you have a powerful connection with the person you love, this can be diminished by a strong need and desire to drink.
 Have you forgotten important dates because of drinking?
 Are there times that you have had to cancel plans because of a severe hangover?
 These are just a few of the questions you should ask yourself.